sullivtr/terraform-provider-graphql/docsite/docs/data_graphql_query.md

 As you can see above, if a query requires a user object as a parameter, you can build the object inline on the query and fill in the properties using variables.

-> NOTE: This provider does not currently support usage of complex objects as variables. read_query_variables must be a map of string.
+> NOTE: This provider does not currently support usage of complex objects as variables. query_variables must be a map of string.

 The `query_response` output would be a json encoded object with the following structure: